Most eukaryotic cells divide so that the ploidy or number of chromosomes remains conserved.

 Cancer cells grow to form a mass of cancer cells called a tumor.

 As the tumor grows, it begins to release proteins from the cell to attract the growth of new blood vessels (this is called “angiogenesis”).

 When the tumor is benign, the tumor cells remain in the original site.

-These cells not only have a supply of food and oxygen, but they also have a pathway to spread to a new part of the body, due to the new blood vessel and through the bloodstream.
+These cells have a supply of food and oxygen, but they also have a pathway to spread to a new part of the body, due to the new blood vessel and through the bloodstream.

-Cancer cells are frequently immortal, whereas normal cells divide about 50 times and die, cancer cells can continue dividing indefinitely if they are supplied with nutrients.
+Cancer cells are frequently immortal, whereas normal cells divide about 50 times and die; cancer cells can continue dividing indefinitely if they are supplied with nutrients.